applanga/applanga-cli/README.md

 	This option is used both for `push` and `pushtarget` commands.
 It lets you filter and limit the files to be pushed based on their assigned tags.
 The option can be specified **multiple times**, with each occurrence providing one tag value.
 Only those files whose `"tag"` field contains at least one of the specified values will be included.

 	> If the `"tag"` field is missing from a file in the config, that file will be ignored when `--tag` is used.

+	> Tags have a maximum length of 400 Characters

 	***.applanga.json Configuration Example:***